 Niloy, 3rd year

-Tutorials take place at least once a week and it’s up to you to research and prepare for them.
-Then you meet your tutor, perhaps with one or two other students, to discuss an essay or solutions to set problems.
+Tutorials usually take place twice a week in your first year though this may vary later depending on the options you choose.
+It’s up to you to research and prepare for tutorials, often by writing an essay or solutions to set problems.
+You meet your tutor, usually with one or two other students, to discuss your work in the tutorials.
 The aim is to review your answers or theories and explore ideas that arise in discussion.

 Watch an example of an English tutorial.